+The novel effect of CR on the polymer charge presented in Figure~\ref{fig5} can be explained as a competition between direct and {\it secondary CR effects}.
+The direct effect, present also in the stable single phase, means that $z$ becomes larger as $\alpha$ decreases.
+This is clear from the CR mechanism and also is shown in Figure~\ref{fig2} for both models.
 On the other hand, decreasing $\alpha$ makes the dilute (D) phase more dilute, as seen in Figure~\ref{fig3}, and from the $z(\phi)$ relation in Figure~\ref{fig2}, the dilution causes $z$ to decrease.
 This change in $z$ is a secondary CR effect, as it involves the effect of CR first on $\phi$, and then on the charge.
-Note that for the HCR model, the regulation of $z$ from the change in $\phi$ is minor.
+Note that for the HCR model the regulation of $z$ from the change in $\phi$ is minor.
 Therefore, the secondary CR effect is negligible and the charge density increases in both phases.
-For the ACR, $z$ is regulated by $\phi$ in a pronounced way, causing the two mentioned effects to be comparable, and results in the non-monotonic behavior as observed.
+For the ACR, $z$ is regulated by $\phi$ in a pronounced way, causing the two mentioned effects to be comparable, and results in the nonmonotonic behavior as observed.

-Last, Figure~\ref{fig4} shows the effect of the second CR parameter, $\eta$ that quantifies the interaction between different adsorption polymer sites, on the ($z/z_0, \alpha$) phase diagram.
-For the HCR model, decreasing $\eta$ increases the charge of both dilute and condensed (C) phases, as seen from looking at a fixed $\alpha$ value in Figure~\ref{fig4}, for different $\eta$ values.
-However, for the ACR model, a change in $\eta$ causes a non-monotonic behavior.
+Finally, Figure~\ref{fig5} shows the effect of the second CR parameter, $\eta$ that quantifies the interaction between different adsorption polymer sites, on the ($z/z_0, \alpha$) phase diagram.
+For the HCR model, decreasing $\eta$ increases the charge of both dilute and condensed (C) phases, as seen from looking at a fixed $\alpha$ value in Figure~\ref{fig5}, for different $\eta$ values.
+However, for the ACR model, a change in $\eta$ causes a nonmonotonic behavior.
 One can see that for a fixed $\alpha \approx \alpha_c$, decreasing $\eta$ causes the polymer charge in the dilute (D) phase to decrease and in the condensed (C) phase to increase.
 Hence, it increases the charge asymmetry between the two phases.
-As $\alpha$ becomes more negative, this effect becomes smaller until the trend reverses and the decrease of $\eta$ causes higher polymer charge in the two phases and lowers the polymer charge asymmetry.
-This non-monotonicity stems from secondary CR, as explained in the previous paragraph.
+As $\alpha$ becomes more negative, this effect becomes smaller until the trend reverses and the decrease in $\eta$ causes a higher polymer charge in the two phases and lowers the polymer charge asymmetry.
+This nonmonotonicity stems from secondary CR, as explained in the previous paragraph.